Links to newsletters by other escape and evasion organizations will be posted on this page as they come to the attention of the webmaster.

 Email : email@example.com

 - Members of the Le Reseau Comete Ligne d’evasion Comète receive the newsletter Le ‘Comète-Info.
-Below there appear the December 2014 and June 2015 newsletters.
+Below there appear a link to the June 2019 newsletter as a pdf file as well as the December 2014 and June 2015 newsletters.
 Our thanks to Brigitte d’Oultremont for permission to reproduce them.
 To enlarge the image of a page, click on it once.
 To enlarge the image dramatically, click a second time.
+To view the June 2018 issue, click here.
 To become a member, go to http://www.cometeline.org/.

 December 2014 Issue